Omni-MC/Aercloud-Engine/README.md

 More tech based things will be added as required.
-This mod is intended to be used with CraftTweaker or MineTweaker and has no use by itself.
+This mod is intended to be used with [CraftTweaker](https://minecraft.curseforge.com/projects/crafttweaker "CraftTweaker on Curseforge"), [MineTweaker](https://minecraft.curseforge.com/projects/minetweaker3 "MineTweaker3 on Curseforge"), or [ContentTweaker](https://minecraft.curseforge.com/projects/contenttweaker "ContentTweaker on Curseforge") and has no use by itself.